Gotos/Chocobot/README.md

 ## Installing Plugins

 Plugins go into the "Plugins"-Folder.
 They need to be in a subfolder named the same as the main pluginfile - don't worry, Plugins will usually provide that folder or at least tell you how it should be named.

+## Running Chocobot

+Just start Chocobot.rb.
+To stop it, eigther send the command "!exit" as the channelowner, or press Ctrl+C.

 # Downloads